iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 By default clusters are created on a single zone.
 There are two problems: first if the zone goes down and second during upgrade there may be some glitches like API server goes down.

-With multi-zone or regional cluster, the nodes are distributed on 3 different zones on same region.
+With multi-zone or regional cluster, by default the nodes are distributed on 3 different zones on same region.
 It give benefits of HA of the cluster as both nodes are master (as master are also deployed on all the three zones).

 During upgrade we do upgrade of one at time, so that we always have the option of fall-back.
 Hence there is not chance of loosing access to k8s API server.

 The replication happens with persistent disks as well, when we have regional the disk are also replicated with streaming replicas on.
 Hence if one zone goes down, we don't loose on data.

 Very important: in multi-zonal or regional cluster the node-pools are replicated to those zones automatically for redundancy.
+Deletion of node also deletes the nodes automatically. hence we can conclude by saying that in regional cluster each zone have same number of worker nodes.
+This feature impact on the cost.

-Deletion of node also deletes the nodes automatically.
+> NOTE: A cluster created as zonal cluster cant be modified into regional cluster or vice versa.

 ## Connect to the cluster